bloomberg/chromium.bb/src/media/test/data/README.md

 #### test-25fps.vp8.md5
 MD5 of RGB thumbnail rendered version of test-25fps.vp8.
 Written out by video_decode_accelerator_unittest.

+#### test-25fps.vp8.frames.md5:
+MD5s of frame which is decoded with Intel VAAPI and V4L2 decoders and is converted to I420 pixel format.
+Written out by video_decode_accelerator_unittest when input file is test-25fps.vp8.
+This value must be identical on all platforms.

 #### test-25fps.vp9
 avconv 9.16-6:9.16-0ubuntu0.14.04.1, vpxenc v1.3.0